I am currently working as an independent Monitoring & Evaluation Consultant.

-I’ve lived in Hungary since 2015, and in March of 2019, I became the Project and fundraising manager at the human rights organization Hungarian Helsinki Committee.
+I’ve lived in Hungary since 2015, where I worked for two years as the Program and fundraising manager at the human rights organization Hungarian Helsinki Committee.
 Since I moved to Hungary, I’ve expanded my professional focus beyond children’s rights to the protection of asylum seekers and refugees.
 I did so through specialization courses and postgraduate diplomas at the International Institute of Humanitarian Law (on international refugee law), Odysseus Academic Network (on EU asylum and migration law) and Universidad de Buenos Aires (on asylum and migration in Latin America).

 RECOMMENDATIONS / PRAISE